ndcuong91/viText/README.md

 (to be continue...)

 ### 3. viOCR
-Finally, OCR model likes vietocr, crnn (thanks to pbcquoc) and SRN will extract final results (to be continue...)
+Finally, OCR model likes vietocr (thanks to pbcquoc) and SRN will extract final results (to be continue...)

-## Contact & Contribute
+## Contribute & Contact
 Simply make PR and contact me: titikid@gmail.com